-No matter what are the settings defined by the users, which compiler or version: the package settings and options will always be the same (empty) and they will hash to the same binary package ID.
-That package will typically contain just the header files.
+Then, no matter what are the settings defined by the users, which compiler or version, the package settings and options will always be the same (empty) and they will hash to the same binary package ID, that will typically contain just the header files.

-What happens if we have a library that we know it can be built with GCC 4.8 and we know it will keep the ABI compatibility with GCC 4.9?
-(This kind of compatibility is easier to achieve for example for pure C libraries).

-Although it could be argued that it is worth rebuilding with 4.9 too -to get fixes and performance improvements for example-, let's suppose that we don't want to create 2 different binaries, just one built with GCC 4.8 and we want it to be compatible for GCC 4.9 installs.
+What happens if we have a library that we know we can build with gcc 4.8 and we know it will remain ABI compatibility with gcc 4.9?
+This kind of compatibility is easier to achieve for example for pure C libraries.
+Although it could be argued that it is worth rebuilding with 4.9 too, to get fixes and performance improvements, lets suppose that we don't want to create 2 different binaries, just one built with gcc 4.8 and be able to use it from gcc 4.9 installs.

-5.6.1 Defining a custom package_id()
+6.6.1 Defining a custom package_id()

-The default package_id() uses the settings and options directly as defined, and assumes semantic versioning for dependencies defined in requires.
+The default package_id() uses the settings and options directly as defined, and assumes semver behavior for dependencies requires.

-This package_id() method can be overridden to control the package ID generation.
-Within the package_id() we have access to the self.info object, which is the one that is hashed to compute the binary ID and contains:
+This package_id() recipe method can be overriden to control the package ID generation.
+Within the package_id() method we have access to the self.info object, which is the actual object being hashed for computing the binary ID:

 - self.info.settings: Contains all the declared settings, always as string values.
-We can access/alter the settings. e.g. self.info.settings.compiler.version. - self.info.options: Contains all the declared options, always as string values too. e.g. self.info.options. shared.
+We can access/alter the settings.
+E.g: self.info.settings.compiler.version. - self.info.options: Contains all the declared options, always as string values.
+E.g: self.info.options. shared.

-Initially this info object will contain the original settings and options, but they can be changed without constraints to any other string value.
+Initially, this info object will contain the original settings and options, stored as strings.
+They can be changed without constraints, to any other string value.

-For example, if you are sure your package ABI compatibility is fine for GCC versions > 4.5 and < 5.0 you could do this:
+For example, if you are sure your package ABI compatibility is fine for GCC versions > 4.5 and < 5.0, (just an example, not a real case) you could do this: